deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "According to that myth, the '*jinn*' would grant wishes, but would twist the wishes according to a literal interpretation of their wording, to the wisher's detriment."
 He offered the phial.
 "We, doctor, are twisting the wish according to a sensible interpretation of its *intent*, to the wisher's and our own mutual benefit."

 Hussein considered his options, then gave up and took the phial.
-"In that case," he said "having read the trade agreement and been advised on it…we accept the terms."
+"In that case," he said "having read the trade agreement and been advised on it...we accept the terms."

 They shook on it.
 Gently.